 Best Budget Flip-up Sight – Ozark Armament Flip Up Battle Sights

-- MILITARY GRADE METAL CONSTRUCTION: Constructed of metal for a lifetime of use, Tight tolerances...
+- HEAVY-DUTY METAL CONSTRUCTION: Constructed of metal for a lifetime of use, Tight tolerances gives a...

-- FUNCTIONAL, PRACTICAL, AND FULLY ADJUSTABLE: Provides a perfect co-witness with any standard height...
+- FUNCTIONAL, PRACTICAL, AND FULLY ADJUSTABLE: Eliminates optic sight picture interference with 45...

 - ADAPTABLE, MULTIFUNCTION USE: Designed to easily fit any situation with a small aperture and large...